nwutils/nw-programmatic-folder-select/README.md

   }
 }

-// All arguments are optional
+// Window is required to have access to the browser context
-openFolderExplorer(options, callback);
+// All other arguments are optional openFolderExplorer(window, options, callback);
 ```